imrefazekas/jade-mithrilier/README.md

 Note: That demo reads uses automation to ready all views you define and all referred models.
 You might find this as overdramatisation, but it is actually closer to a live project.

+Note: Please keep in mind, that JS and JADE(HTML) bridge we are dealing with, so try to define your embedded JS expressions escaped properly as the example below shows:

+	text(data-value="terms() ? \"Haloho\" : \"Hehehehe\"!")

 ## Binding markup